jgraichen/salt-tower/README.md

 ##### tower.merge(tgt, *objects)

-Merges given dicts or lists into the first one.
+Merges given dictionaries or lists into the first one.

-Note: The first given dict or list is *mutated* and returned.
+Note: The first given dictionary or list is *mutated* and returned.

 ```python
 tgt = {}